indala/MIT_App_TO_Control_BLCD_Motor/README.md

-# MIT_App_TO_Control_BLCD_Motor-
+# MIT_App_TO_Control_BLDC_Motor

 MIT App to Control BLDC Motor using NodeMCU, where users can adjust motor speed via HTTP requests sent from a mobile app.
-The project leverages Wi-Fi or Blutooth communication and PWM control to regulate the motor's speed
+The project leverages Wi-Fi or Bluetooth communication and PWM control to regulate the motor's speed.
-# MIT App to Control BLDC Motor

-This project controls a BLDC (Brushless DC) motor using both Bluetooth (HC-05) and Wi-Fi (NodeMCU) connectivity.
-The motor speed is adjustable through a mobile app built with MIT App Inventor.
-The app can communicate with the NodeMCU via Wi-Fi and with Arduino via Bluetooth, sending speed control commands.

 ## Features:
 - **Wi-Fi Communication (NodeMCU)**: Control the motor speed using HTTP requests.